baileyl91/MS3_Foodie-tastic/TESTING.md

     * Clicked on 'edit' button, it redirect me to the edit form page as it was created by 'Luke1234'
     * On edit recipe page, I can see the data for each section.
     * Edit to add a new ingredients 'sour cream' and click 'Edit Recipe'
-    * Recieved a successful flash message and then clicked on 'cancel' button, redurect me to the collection of recipes.
+    * Recieved a successful flash message and then clicked on 'cancel' button, redirect me to the collection of recipes.
     * Clicked on 'Fish and Chips' created by user 'lisa1234'
     * Clicked on 'edit', a flash message appears "sorry, you are not allowed to do this"
     * Re-clicked on 'Fish and Chips' recipe, click on 'delete' button, flash message appears ""sorry, you are not allowed to do this"